SteadyCadence/api-docs/content/02-users.md

 PATCH /api/v1/account/
 ```

-Update the user's credentials using the above method and endpoint.
+Update a user's credentials using the above method and endpoint.

 **Request payload**